faizullah11/System_Plus_React_Native_Assessment/README.md

 ## Introduction :

 **This branch has React Native related tasks.
 There is an app folder and it has a React Native project already initialised for you.
 Navigate to app/src and it has two folders design and data.
-Design folder has design related tasks and data has api related tasks.
+You will implement design related tasks in design folder and api related tasks in data folder.
 Details are in the Readme.md files in these folders as well.
 Remains the intellectual property of System Plus Pvt.
 Limited.**

 You are supposed to create 3-4 screens in React-Native: